mrazomej/phd/docs/src/chapter_01/section_03_information.md

    illustrated in [@Fig:ch1_fig09](A)where we imagine having an information source with only $n=3$ choices, each with probabilities $\mathbf{p} = \{ 1/2, 1/3, 1/6\}$, which gives $H(1/2, 1/3, 1/6)$ for the left case.
 For the right
-   case we imagine first choosing between the upper and the lower path, and then, if the lower path is chosen, a second choice is made.
+   case, we imagine first choosing between the upper and the lower path, and then, if the lower path is chosen, a second choice is made.
 This property then demands that
    $$